-An executor is the person designated in a Will as the individual who is responsible for performing a number of tasks necessary to wind down the decedent’s affairs.
+The executor of an estate is the person designated in a will as the individual who is responsible for performing a number of tasks necessary to wind down the decedent’s affairs.
 Generally, the executor’s responsibilities involve taking charge of the deceased person’s assets, notifying beneficiaries and creditors, paying the estate’s debts and distributing the property to the beneficiaries.

 The executor is responsible for compiling a list of the decedent’s debts, as well.
 Debts can include credit card accounts, loan payments, mortgages, home utilities, tax arrears, alimony and outstanding leases.
 All of the decedent’s creditors must also be notified and given an opportunity to make a claim against the estate.

 Once the executor has this legal authority, he or she must pay all of the decedent’s outstanding debts, provided there are sufficient assets in the estate.
-After debts have been paid, the executor must distribute the remaining real and personal property to the beneficiaries, in accordance with the wishes set forth in the Will.
-Because the executor is accountable to the beneficiaries of the estate, it is extremely important to keep complete, accurate records of all expenditures, correspondence, asset distribution, and filings with the court and government agencies.
+After debts have been paid, the executor must distribute the remaining real and personal property to the beneficiaries, in accordance with the wishes set forth in the will.
+Because the executor of an estate is accountable to the beneficiaries, it is extremely important to keep complete, accurate records of all expenditures, correspondence, asset distribution, and filings with the court and government agencies.

-The executor is also responsible for filing all tax returns for the deceased person including federal and state income tax returns and estate tax filings, if applicable.
+The executor of an estate is also responsible for filing all tax returns for the deceased person including federal and state income tax returns and estate tax filings, if applicable.
 Additional tasks may include notifying carriers for homeowner’s and auto insurance policies and initiating claims on life insurance policies.

 The executor also has the absolute right to hire an attorney and a CPA to assist with the handling of the estate, all of their own choosing.
 Even if an attorney is listed in the will as the attorney for the estate, Louisiana law recognizes the right of the executor to choose who they wish to work with in handling the estate.

 Estate Planning Attorney